CowDogMoo/ansible-collection-workstation/roles/zsh_setup/README.md

-# Ansible Role: Configure oh-my-zsh with zsh
+# Ansible Role: ZSH Setup

-This role installs and configures [oh-my-zsh](https://ohmyz.sh/) for multiple users.
+This role installs and configures `zsh` with `oh-my-zsh` for user accounts on Unix-like systems.

 ---